stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 Welcome to my Idris 2 tutorial.
 I'll try and treat as many aspects of the Idris 2 programming language as possible here.
-All `.md` files in here a literate Idris files: They consist of Markdown (hence the `.md` ending), which is being pretty printed by GitHub together with Idris code blocks, which can be type checked and built by the Idris compiler (more on this later).
+All `.md` files in here are literate Idris files: They consist of Markdown (hence the `.md` ending), which is being pretty printed by GitHub together with Idris code blocks, which can be type checked and built by the Idris compiler (more on this later).